 The Ryan White HIV/AIDS Program works with health departments and local community-based organizations to provide HIV medical care and other support services for people living with HIV who have no insurance, need certain services their insurance doesn’t cover, or have problems paying.

-The AIDS Drug Assistance Program or ADAP is part of the Ryan White HIV/AIDS Program.
-It helps covers the cost of HIV-related prescription medications for low- to moderate- income people who have limited or no prescription drug coverage.
+The AIDS Drug Assistance Program or ADAP, which is part of the Ryan White Program, helps provide access to HIV medications.
+Programs cover the cost of HIV-related prescription medications for low- to moderate- income people who have limited or no prescription drug coverage.
 All states also use ADAP funds to help clients pay for the cost of health insurance.
-However, each state operates its own ADAP, so the type of insurance supported (e.g. private insurance, Medicare, etc.) eligibility, and the types of costs covered (e.g. premiums, deductibles, cost-sharing, etc.) may vary from state to state, as well as other program elements.
+However, each state operates its own ADAP, so the type of insurance supported (e.g. private insurance, Medicare, etc.) eligibility, and the types of costs covered (e.g. premiums, deductibles, cost-sharing, etc.) may vary from state to state.

 The content here is excerpted from the Health Resources & Services Administration (HRSA) website (November 2018) and TargetHIV.org (November 2018).